Mnstrman06/CelesteRandomizerHelper/README.md

 ![folder_structure](gitassets/mods.png)

-4. Upon reloading the game, you should find 1CC-5CC in "Select Maps To Randomize"
+4. Upon reloading the game, you should find 1CC-5CC and 7CC in "Select Maps To Randomize"

 ![folder_structure](gitassets/maps2.png)